-Now a day’s infertility is on a rise in both men and women.
-Couples anxious to conceive, want to know the cause of infertility.
-It has become a common problem these days.
-For many couples infertility is like a crisis.
+Now a day’s Infertility is on a rising problem in both men and women.
+Couples anxious to conceive, It has become a common problem.
+For many couples Infertility is like a crisis.
 The issue of not being able to conceive is highly emotional issue.
-So here we will have an idea of what is infertility and what are its causes in both male and female.
+So, here we have an idea of what is Infertility and what are its causes in both male and female.

 Infertility means unable to conceive even after 12 months of unprotected sex.
 The causes vary in both male and female.
-Female account for 30 to 40 percent of all infertility problems.
+30 to 40 percent of female effect with Infertility problems.

 Symptoms: Painful menstrual periods, irregular and heavy bleeding, repeated miscarriages.